Zulu language: Tone displacement

 Depressor consonants have an effect called tone displacement.
 Tone displacement occurs whenever a depressor occurs with a high tone, and causes the tone on the syllable to shift rightward onto the next syllable.
 If the next syllable is long, it gets a falling tone, otherwise a regular high tone.
-If the penultimate syllable becomes high (not falling), the final syllable dissimilates and becomes low if it wasn't already.
+If the penultimate syllable becomes high (not falling), the final syllable dissimilates and becomes low if it was not already.
 Tone displacement is blocked under the following conditions: